Arunm619/coding/readme.md

 **1.C Program to Check if a Given String is Palindrome** [See Solution](https://gist.github.com/arun-sudharsan/9322d14dfbc4eb0cda13f984358f1857)

-2.Check if a given string is a rotation of a palindrome
+**2.Check if a given string is a rotation of a palindrome** [See Solution](https://gist.github.com/arun-sudharsan/3a5f2c286ecfbeb762321c70786361cc)

 3.Minimum insertions to form a palindrome | DP-28